Language Detector

 Paste your text

 Paste the text whose language you want to identify into the input box.
+At least 50 characters is recommended for reliable results.

 - 2

-View the detected language
+View the top detected language

 - 3